ivanpustogarov/DrE/README.md

 $ make
 ```

-Build interrupt and memory models
+Build interrupt/memory models, set path to llvm-3.4
 ```
 $ cd interrupts
 $ make && cd ../
 $ cd memorymodels
 $ make
+$ export LLVM_ROOT=/path/to/llvm-3.4
 ```

 ## Example
 Consider examples2/toy-example1.c (see below).

 It uses peripheral-related memory locations (e.g. `ADC10MEM`),
-and and interrupt.
+and interrupts.
 DrE is able to handle both.

 Compile this example as follows (use clang from llvm-3.4):

 ```
-cd examples2/toy-example1.c
+$ cd examples2/toy-example1.c
-clang -D__MSP430G2553__ --target=msp430 -I../../memorymodels/symbolic/msp430g2553 -g -emit-llvm -Wall -c main.c
-path-to-DrE/Release+Asserts/bin/klee -search=random-state -entry-point=main -start-fn=main -target-fn=assert -mmodel=symbolic -imodel=cpuoff -plugpath=/path/to/DrE -chip=msp430g2553 main.bc
+$ make
+$ ./run-dre.sh main.bc
 ```
+This should find path constraint necessary to reach call to assert() function.

-It should generate lots of debug output with the following lines at the end (which is the path constraints):
+It will generate lots of debug output with the following lines at the end (which is the path constraints):

 ```
 BINGO!
 Here is are the constraints in KQUERY format: